compusciencing/compusciencing.github.io/_posts/2019-12-12-report-ogp-engine-development.md

 ## Basic Tool Mechanics

-For interactions between tools and resources to be modelled in a semi-realistic manner, a material representation was created to support common strength qualities of different materials.
+To model interactions between tools and resources in a semi-realistic manner, I created a material representation to support common strength qualities of different materials.

 `Material definition as seen in the OGP Asset Manager`
 ![`Material definition as seen in the OGP Asset Manager](/assets/2019-12-12-report-ogp-engine-development/material.png)

 Every object in the world will have an associated material, and objects that have a mass lower than an agent's carrying capacity can be held.
-Tools are incidentally just the name given to the items that are held by agents - functionally there is no difference between a tool and an ordinary object in the world.
+Tools are incidentally just the name given to the items that are held by agents—functionally there is no difference between a tool and an ordinary object in the world.

 `Using a rock against a large plant`
 ![Using a rock against a large plant](/assets/2019-12-12-report-ogp-engine-development/tools.jpg)

 ## Mesh Slicing

-As an attempt to further proceduralize tool interactions, work was made to develop a mesh slicing algorithm that can be used as a tool action.
+As an attempt to further proceduralize tool interactions, I developed a mesh slicing algorithm that can be used as a tool action.
 This mechanic is especially useful for cutting down trees and subdividing large resources into carryable sections.

 `Slicing a complex mesh`
 ![Slicing a complex mesh](/assets/2019-12-12-report-ogp-engine-development/slice2.png)